DallasMorningNews/audiogram/README.md

 # dmn-audiogram (🔊 -> 🎥)

 Audiogram is a library for generating shareable videos from audio clips.
+## NOTE: This app was mothballed in October 2019.
+For more information, look for the "Audiogram Sunsetting Info" secure note in 1password.

 ## What's in here